TomHowardFilm/asc-white-point/README.md

 ## ASC White Point / CCT+Tint controller for grandMA3 (v1.5)

 <em>Created by:
-Tom Howard
+Tom Howard<br>
-Spectre Lighting, Inc.
+Spectre Lighting, Inc.<br>
 Last updated: March 2026</em>

-The purpose of this script is to allow you to run your fixtures in their native CIE xy profiles and give you the tools to adjust CCT and Tint along the Planckian locus.
-References ASC White Point LUT data, published by Tim Kang, and expanded to include CCTs for every 100K, and Tint values for every 1/8th.
+<p>The purpose of this script is to allow you to run your fixtures in their native CIE xy profiles and give you the tools to adjust CCT and Tint along the Planckian locus.
+References ASC White Point LUT data, published by Tim Kang, and expanded to include CCTs for every 100K, and Tint values for every 1/8th.</p>

 Do not run this plug-in directly within MA3.
 Instead, you will use separate Macros in MA3 that will call specific functions in this script.